lhooge/cfg/README.md

     }

     func main() {
-        c := cfg.Config{}				// create a new config which holds the an array of files c.AddConfig("/etc", myconfig.conf)		// convenient method for adding a file
+        c := cfg.ConfigFiles{}				// create a new config which holds the an array of files c.AddConfig("/etc", myconfig.conf)		// convenient method for adding a file

         settings := new(Settings)